This year we did a Lego Race Car themed party for our son's 5th birthday!

 I kept the food simple.
 I wanted it to be simple and on the healthy side.
 I figured we'd all be grazing all day.

 For breakfast, since the party started at 10am, I set out some homemade muffins, served coffee and orange juice.

 Around 11am, I set out some hummus and pita chips from Trader Joe's, along with a yummy cranberry blue cheese dip with pita crackers.

-We had a cooler full of juice boxes, iced tea, lemonade and water bottles, on ice.
+We had a cooler full of juice boxes, iced tea, lemonade and water bottles.